-NantHealth, Inc. Condensed Consolidated Statements of Operations
+NantHealth, Inc. Condensed Consolidated Statements of Operations (Dollars in thousands, except per share amounts)

 In May 2017, a putative class action complaint was filed in California Superior Court, Los Angeles County, asserting claims for violations of the Securities Act based on allegations similar to those in Deora.
 That case is captioned Bucks County Employees Retirement Fund v.
 NantHealth, Inc., BC 662330.
 The parties have agreed to a stay of the case pending resolution of the motion to dismiss in in the federal Deora case.
 The Company believes that the claims lack merit and intends to vigorously defend the litigation.